mantidproject/mantid/docs/source/tutorials/mantid_basic_course/fitting_data/03_fit_model_choices.rst

 It is possible to fit overlapping peaks on a common background.
 Load the file `GEM38370_Focussed` and plot spectrum number 6.
 Zoom in on the 3 peaks around 2.15 Angstroms.
-Add a Linear Background, add a Lorentzian peak to the large central peak, and add a Gaussian peak to both of the smaller peaks., as below.
+Add a Linear Background, add a Lorentzian peak to the large central peak, and add a Gaussian peak to both of the smaller peaks, as below.
 Run the Fit, and inspect the results.

 .. figure:: /images/FittingMultiplePeaks.png